-Is there anything better than a huge stack of light, fluffy pancakes smothered in butter and maple syrup?
-Um, no. The problem is, Grandma made whipping up a batch of flapjacks appear effortless, and we've learned the hard way that producing non-gummy pancakes isn't as easy as it looks.
+Is there anything better than a tall stack of light, fluffy pancakes smothered in butter and maple syrup?
+No. The problem is, Grandma made whipping up a batch of flapjacks appear effortless, and we've learned the hard way that producing non-gummy pancakes isn't as easy as it looks.

 It may be hard, but it can be done.
 Just follow these six simple steps, and your friends are going to be begging you to host brunch every weekend.